(614689) 2020 XL5

-' (provisional designation ') is a near-Earth asteroid and Earth trojan discovered by the Pan-STARRS 1 survey at Haleakala Observatory, Hawaii on 12 December 2020.
+' is a near-Earth asteroid and Earth trojan discovered by the Pan-STARRS 1 survey at Haleakala Observatory, Hawaii on 12 December 2020.
 It oscillates around the Sun–Earth Lagrangian point (leading 60°), one of the dynamically stable locations where the combined gravitational force acts through the Sun's and Earth's barycenter.
 Analysis of 's trojan orbit stability suggests it will remain around Earth's point for at least four thousand years until gravitational perturbations from repeated close encounters with Venus destabilize its trojan configuration.
 With a diameter of about 1.2 km, is the second Earth trojan discovered, after (about 300 m in diameter), and is the largest of its kind known.

 Discovery

 was discovered by the Pan-STARRS 1 survey at Haleakala Observatory, Hawaii on 12 December 2020.
 It was first observed in the constellation Crater at an apparent magnitude of 21.4.
 The asteroid was moving at an on-sky rate of 3.02 arcseconds per minute, from a distance of 0.68 AU from Earth.

 The asteroid was subsequently listed on the Minor Planet Center's Near-Earth Object Confirmation Page (NEOCP) as P11aRcq.
 Over two days, follow-up observations were carried out by the Višnjan Observatory (L01), ESA Optical Ground Station (J04), and Cerro Tololo Observatory (807).
 The asteroid was identified in earlier Mount Lemmon Survey (G96) observations from 26 November 2020.
 The listing was confirmed and publicly announced as on 14 December 2020.